AbePralle/Tools/TopicGen/README.md

 * Uses Node JS + the npm 'puppeteer' library for saving rendered HTML as a PNG image.
 * Uses Rogo for driving the overall process.
 * Specialized for use in my Anecdotal Abe vlog but the tech can easily be adapted to other custom purposes.
-* Only tested on macOS.
+* Built for and only tested on macOS - Linux should work; Windows would need some extra work to link Build.rogue with LibPNG.
 * No configuration required - just run 'rogo topics' and it's easy to work out the rest.